data-flair/python-tutorial/README.md

  - .pyw
  - .pyz

-## 7. Syntax
+## 7. Python Syntax

 To learn about variables, operators, and other topics, refer to the links above.
 Here, we will talk about the **[syntax of Python code](https://data-flair.training/blogs/python-syntax-semantics/)**.

- - Line Structure - Programs consist of logical lines.
+ - Line Structure - Python Programs consist of logical lines.
 Each line has a NEWLINE token at the end.
 Blank lines are ignored.
  - Multiline statements - There are no semicolons or braces in Python (you can use semicolons if you want, but they are not mandatory)
-   - Backward slash - To distribute a statement across multiple lines.
+   - Backward slash - To distribute a statement across multiple lines in Python.
    - Triple quotes - Put strings in triple quotes to span them across multiple lines.
  - Comments - They explain code and are ignored by the interpreter.
 Declared by hash (#).
  - Docstrings - Documentation strings that explain code.
 Retained at runtime for inspection.